arismoratalla/express-sequelize-server/README.md

 - `npm run dev`: Runs the development server using Nodemon, which automatically restarts the server when changes are detected.
 - `npm run build`: Transpiles the source files using Babel and outputs them to the `./dist` directory.
 - `npm start`: Starts the server by executing the transpiled `server.js` file from the `./dist` directory.

+## Technologies Used
+1. Express.js: Fast, unopinionated, minimalist web framework for Node.js.
+2. Sequelize: A powerful ORM (Object-Relational Mapping) for Node.js, which provides easy database access and management.
+3. MySQL: A popular open-source relational database management system.

+## Dependencies
+The project relies on the following dependencies:
+1. cors: CORS middleware for Express.js.
+2. dotenv: Loads environment variables from a .env file.
+3. helmet: Helps secure Express.js apps with various HTTP headers.
+4. indicative: Data validation and sanitization library.
+5. jsonwebtoken: JSON Web Token implementation.

+Please refer to the `package.json` file for the actual versions used and the check official documentation for each dependency to learn more about its usage and features.

 ## License